mbaumer/us_hep_funding/docs/_states/ME.md

 Susan M. Collins is the #4 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

-Angus S. King, Jr. is the #7 Democrat on the Senate Energy Subcommittee on Energy
+Angus S. King, Jr. is the #7 Independent on the Senate Energy Subcommittee on Energy

-Angus S. King, Jr. is the #8 Democrat on the Senate Committee on Energy and Natural Resources
+Angus S. King, Jr. is the #8 Independent on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```